evanw/OES_texture_float_linear-polyfill/README.md

 # OES_texture_float_linear Polyfill

 This is a polyfill for the WebGL extension OES_texture_float_linear.
+Try the [live demo](http://evanw.github.io/OES_texture_float_linear-polyfill/test.html) to see if the polyfill works for your browser.

 OES_texture_float_linear was created to fix a mistake in the implementation of OES_texture_float.
 Although the spec for OES_texture_float requires that floating-point textures with linear filtering be marked as incomplete, the implementation of OES_texture_float in both Chrome and Firefox allowed linear filtering on floating-point textures.
 This caused apps that used linear filtering and floating-point textures to break on some mobile platforms that support floating-point textures but not linear filtering.